 See you in the workshop!

-After a career working with Alberta Energy & Natural Resources and privately in the fields of Forestry, Sustainable Land Management, Soils and Silviculture, as well as Aerial Photography, I moved to Calgary 25 years ago, raised 4 children and grew my current organic garden.
+After a career working for the government and privately in the fields of Forestry, Sustainable Land Management, Soils and Silviculture, and Aerial Photography, I moved to Calgary 28 years ago, raised 4 children and grew my current organic garden.
 It was important to me that this property provide not only healthy sustenance and abundance for my family, but also create a sense of place.
 Step by step I began evolving my mature urban landscape using permaculture design principles, and the Urban Farm Permaculture Project was born.

 Upon moving to Africa at the age of 13, my relationship with food and food security was forever changed.
 My eyes were opened to new methods and belief systems around growing, distributing, preparing and consuming food, as well as how we as humans relate to food culturally, physically and spiritually.
 With no grocery stores, we ate what grew locally, seasonally and what we had access to, aware that everything could change in an instant, depending upon which way the political or economic winds blew and, very importantly, according to the relationships we had built with the local vendors.